aomaits/algo_practice/README.md

 I figured I was missing a mathematical formula for dealing with matrices, so I turned to ChatGPT.
 I learned from the response that the problem wasn't a missing mathematical formula.
 My problem was that I was working toward the solution of the game as presented in the problem.
 Following the example, I was trying to figure out how to get my program to flip column 2 and then flip row 0.
 While this is how players of the game would solve the matrix puzzle, the actual answer output is the maximal sum of the upper left quadrant.

 ####  The Solution
 ChatGPT gave me a solution and I still didn't understand it.
-It seemed too simple.
+It seemed too short.
+I adjusted some of the variable names so that they were more declarative.
 I asked for a breakdown of the `Math.max` function's use and I added lots of console logs so that I could follow what was happening.

-####

-####
+I believe I'd made the right call to ask for help- I had been really far off base with my problem solving.

+The way that the given solution works is that it doesn't bother with actually creating any matrix or flipping columns or rows.
+It solves the problem by figuring out what the maximum value could be at each of the locations in the top left quadrant.
+For example, if we start at row 0, column 0, the program will compare that top left corner number with the bottom left corner, the top right corner, and the bottom right corner.
+Wherever the highest number is located doesn't really matter, but this `maxSum` value will be added to the `maxValue` variable.
+(In our example, the highest corner value is at `matrix[0][3]`, the top right: 119.)
+This finds the highest possible value for the top leftmost number, regardless whether that value has to get there from flipping a row or a column.

+The program will run as many more times as it needs to, given the size of the matrix.
+For the example solution, it runs through four times, twice in the inner loop and twice in the outer.
+In the inner loop, the program moves through the columns of a row of the matrix; in the outer loop, the program moves onto the next row in the matrix.

 ### My Progress
+An unsolved solution doesn't feel like progress.

 ### What I Learned